crs4/notredam/src/dam/README.txt

 3.
 Fixed the bug in DAMComponentSetting, when two SettingValue related to different DAMComponentSetting had the same name (issue 45).
+4.
+Fixed a bug in xmp_embedding, now it works again (issue 47)
 ===============================================================================
 OTHER THINGS
 ===============================================================================